-A growing number of religious people, even conservative religious people, are using tattoos of religious symbols or scriptural texts as a way to convey the sacred.
+A growing number of religious people, even conservative religious people, are using tattoos of religious symbols or scriptural texts to convey the sacred.
 We provide the most comprehensive analysis to date on the implications of these religious tattoos.
 Though clearly idiosyncratic in its scope, this research adds to the study of tattoos, religion, and their behavioral correlates in three ways that answer our three research questions.
 First, are college students with tattoos less religious than their untattooed peers?
 We find very little evidence that tattoo wearers in college are irreligious.
-Having tattoos, even multiple tattoos, show scant association with religious faith or religious practice.
-Only among students with three or more tattoos did we see lower attendance at religious services as compared to non-tattooed students.
-If tattoos carry a stigma in contemporary religious organizations, the stigma must be weak and/or only felt by those with substantial body art.
-Our findings in this regard support previous research that it is a multitude of tattoos, not just tattooing, that now distinguish conformity and deviance (Koch et al. 2010).
+Having tattoos, even multiple tattoos, shows scant association with religious faith or religious practice.
+Only among students with three or more tattoos did we see lower attendance at religious organizations, the stigma must be weak and/or only felt by those with substantial body art.
+Our findings in this regard support previous research that it is a multitude of tattoos, not just tattooing, that now distinguishes conformity and deviance (Koch et al. 2010).

 Second, are tattooed students more prone to deviance?
-We offer qualified support that tattoos correspond with binge drinking, pot-smoking, and sexual activity to a greater degree than among the non-tattooed.
+We offer qualified support that tattoos correspond with binge drinking, pot smoking, and sexual activity to a greater degree than among the non-tattooed.
 Thus, our findings support previous work documenting an inverse relationship among dimensions of religion, substance use, and sex.

-Third, are college students with religious tattoos different from their peers in religiosity and/or deviance?
+Third, are college students with religious tattoos different from their peers in religiosity or deviance?
 Herein lies the biggest contribution of our study.
 We report new information concerning those with religious tattoos.
-Not surprisingly, these respondents were the most religious of any sub-group.
-It seems likely on its face that expending time, enduring pain, and incurring expense to so prominently display one's connection to religion would be motivated by a salient, active faith.
+Not surprisingly, these respondents were the most religious of any subgroup.
+It seems likely on its face that expending time, enduring pain, and incurring expense to prominently display one's connection to religion would be motivated by a salient, active faith.
 Moreover, once these permanent marks of faith are on one's body, they may themselves become motivation for a sustained, salient, active faith.
 On the surface, these appear to be the type of committed traditionalists described by Smith and Snell (2009).
 Yet, we see a startling irony when we look at other forms of behavior.
 Despite higher levels of religiosity, students with religious tattoos were remarkably similar to those with non-religious tattoos with respect to pot-smoking and having multiple sexual partners.
 Only on binge drinking were students with religious tattoos different from their peers with non-religious tattoos.
 In sum, they are more like the deeply religious with regard to religious salience and practices; they are more like the heavily tattooed with regard to social behavior.
 We offer a theory of sensation seeking to account for this irony.

 Religion can provide a sensory experience to adherents that is compelling.
 Recent work on American megachurches emphasizes this point.
-Wellman et al. (2020:1) write:
+Wellman, Corcoran, and Stockley (2020: 1) write,